beegagliardi.com

 Shadow CX

-Teams building customer touchpoints without coordination.
+Teams building customer touchpoints without coordination, shared context, or system-level ownership.

 The methodology